Exploring Departmental Awards for SAGE

 — Justine Shaw (@justine_d_shaw) February 21, 2020

-As a result of the workshop, 29 organisations signed on to be involved in the research led by Professor Thomas and Dr MacMillan and all participants requested Intersectionality Walk resources for implementation in their own organisations.
+As a result of the workshop, 29 organisations signed on to be involved in the research led by Professor Thomas and Dr MacMillan.
+All participants requested Intersectionality Walk resources for implementation in their own organisations.
 Their work has been published in the paper ‘Seeing and overcoming the complexities of intersectionality’.